Studio Editor: About Page Structure (Parent, Child and Sibling Elements)

 - When you stack elements, they're placed inside a flexbox which acts as the parent.

-Creating a page's structure
+Creating the page structure

 When planning the design of a site, it's important to begin by creating a layered structure.
-We recommend creating the parent containers first, then adding children elements by dragging and dropping them in the right place.
+We recommend creating the parent containers first, then adding child elements by dragging and dropping them in the right place.

 Layers on a page